-SEMI INDEPENDENT: Discover the iconic sites of Japan’s most famous cities and towns, starting in ultra-modern Tokyo to the culinary capital Osaka; marvel at the Great Buddha statue in Kamakura, discover the breath-taking scenery of Mt Fuji from Hakone NP and the picturesque island of Miyajima, enjoy ancient temples and tea houses in Kyoto and uncover Hiroshima’s harrowing history in this 13 day tour.
+SEMI INDEPENDENT: Discover the iconic sites of Japan’s most famous cities and towns, starting in ultra-modern Tokyo to the culinary capital Osaka; marvel at the Great Buddha statue in Kamakura, discover the breath-taking scenery of Mt Fuji from Hakone National Park and the picturesque island of Miyajima, enjoy ancient temples, explore tea houses in Kyoto and uncover Hiroshima’s harrowing history in this 13 day adventure.

 Welcome to Tokyo!
 Arrive into either Narita or Haneda International Airport in Tokyo and independently travel by public transport into the city centre where you will be met by your tour leader and the rest of the group at the Tokyo House Inn Hostel.